Comic Sans: In popular culture

+Comic Sans status as a meme became a defining point in its legacy.
+Because of this, many people began to use the font with irony and sarcasm in internet memes and pop culture.
+It has also been used in political campaigns and the communications of public figures, which has drawn some attention.

+In 2019, Fast Company writer Mark Wilson penned an emotionally charged article which shamed President Donald Trump and his staff for utilizing the font type in important statements.

+Searching for 'comic sans', 'comic sans ms', or 'best font ever' on Google Search will cause the results page to be displayed entirely in Comic Sans.

 In the 2005 session of the youth model parliament in Ontario, Canada, the New Democratic Party included the clause, "Ban the font known as Comic Sans" in an omnibus ban bill.

 On May 22, 2012, The Comic Sans Song was released by YouTube content creator and musician Gunnarolla, in collaboration with musician Andrew Huang.
 The song makes reference to Comic Sans and features commentary around the impact the font has had on pop-culture.

 In July 2012, when the discovery of the Higgs boson was announced at CERN, Fabiola Gianotti, the spokesperson of the ATLAS experiment, attracted comment by using Comic Sans in her presentation of the results.
 As a 2014 April Fools' Day joke, CERN claimed that it would be switching all its publications to Comic Sans.

 The Internet meme Doge, which became popular in late 2013, consists of different colored sets of words in broken English written in Comic Sans around the head of a Shiba Inu dog.

 In April 2014, OpenBSD announced the LibreSSL project in Comic Sans, claiming to be the first to "weaponize" it as a means for soliciting donations.

-In the 2015 video game Undertale and its followup Deltarune, the character Sans is a comic (i.e. comedian) named after the typeface.
+In the 2015 video game Undertale and its followup Deltarune, the character Sans is a comedian skeleton named after the typeface.
 His dialogue is displayed in lowercase Comic Sans.
 He is paired with his brother named Papyrus, in reference to the typeface of the same name.

-In October 2022, Comic Sans became the representative of Dyslexia Scotland and their ad campaign, There's Nothing Comic About Dyslexia.
-The campaign's purpose is to inform people on the typeface's benefits among dyslexic people, and to encourage the creation of typefaces that are more formal, but also dyslexic-friendly.